STREAMING PROGRAM INFORMATION

 Examine some of the choices Hamilton’s creators made to simplify, dramatize, and humanize the complicated events and stories on which the show is based.
-Explore Hamilton’s cultural impact and what its runaway success reveals about the stories we tell each other about who we are and about the nation we made.
+Explore Hamilton’s cultural impact and what its runaway success reveals about the stories we tell each other about who we are and the about the nation we made.
 The program is highlighted by clips from the PBS documentary about the musical.

 Bell is a professor of history at the University of Maryland, College Park.

 - Once registered, patrons will receive two emails: one is an automatic email confirmation and the second will include a link to the Zoom webinar as a follow-up (usually given within 24 hours of registration).